 The permittee shall keep the records in a format acceptable to the AQD District Supervisor.
 The permittee shall keep all records on file and make them available to the Department upon request.
+IN COMPLIANCE.
+See attached records.

-20. IN COMPLIANCE.
-Facility claims that no alarms have been triggered.
-See attached email.
-The permittee shall maintain records of the date and time each time the urea injection or catalyst bed temperature alarm was triggered, date and time the corrective action was initiated, the corrective action taken, and the time and date when corrective actions were completed in response to an alarm.
+20. The permittee shall maintain records of the date and time each time the urea injection or catalyst bed temperature alarm was triggered, date and time the corrective action was initiated, the corrective action taken, and the time and date when corrective actions were completed in response to an alarm.
 Records shall also contain the operating parameter and value that triggered the alarm and the value at the time the corrective action is completed.